Huanglong Cave

 Huanglong Cave (黄龙洞 (黃龍洞, huánglóng dòng, yellow dragon cave)) is a karst cave located in Wulingyuan District, Zhangjiajie City, Hunan, People's Republic of China and a national 4A rated scenic area.
 As of 2010, the cave has over a million visitors per year.
 Since 1997, the Huanglong Cave scenic area has been managed by Beijing-based China Datong Co.
 Ltd. It was previously managed directly by the Hunan provincial government.

 In addition to the cave itself the Huanglong Cave scenic area includes Huanglong Cave Ecology Square (黄龙洞生态广场 (黃龍洞生態廣場)), completed in 2009 by restoring the landscape of the area adjacent to the cave entrance.
 In 2010, the Zhangjiajie government ordered the construction of the "Hallelujah Concert Hall" (哈利路亚音乐厅 (哈利路亞音樂廳)) as the centerpiece to the Ecology Square, not far from the cave entrance.
 The hall has a grass-planted roof and cost 160 million Chinese yuan.

 Features

 Covering a total area of 48 ha, the cave system extends to 15 km in length and is divided into dry and wet levels.
 There are four levels, thirteen chambers, three underground waterfalls, two underground rivers, three pools, ninety-six passages, as well as an underground lake.
 The largest chamber in the cave is 4000 sqm and the highest of the three waterfalls is 50 m high.
 The guided tour through the cave lasts about two hours and includes a boat ride down one of the underground rivers.

+2025 clean-up

+In the area are many more karst caves.
+Footage that hit of the caves filled with garbage, went viral on May 2025, led to a vast clean-up operation, in which up to June 9, 2025, 51 tons of garbage have been cleared.